Register a Municipal Sewage Discharge

 The registration guidance below is to assist with, and simplify, the Municipal Wastewater Regulation’s registration process for wastewater facility owners, operators and consultants.

-Determine if the Municipal Wastewater Regulation (MWR) is applicable
+Is the Municipal Wastewater Regulation applicable?

 As a first step, you should review the information below and retain a qualified professional to determine if the Municipal Wastewater Regulation (MWR) is applicable to your discharge.

 To determine if the proposed discharge is covered under the MWR please review the application section of the MWR (Section 4).
 A qualified professional will be able to determine the wastewater design flow requirements for your site.
 The Ministry of Health’s Sewerage System Standard Practice Manual may be used as a guide to determine the design flows for smaller systems.

 Please note that for discharges to ground less than 22.7m3/day, the Public Health Act’s Sewerage System Regulation may apply.

 If the MWR applies, a qualified professional will be able to evaluate your site, conduct the required studies, produce the appropriate plans, complete the required design work, and assist with, or complete the MWR registration process.